The Mummy (1911 film): Production

 The writer of the scenario is unknown, but it was most likely Lloyd Lonergan.
 He was an experienced newspaperman employed by The New York Evening World while writing scripts for the Thanhouser productions.
 The film director is unknown, but it may have been Barry O'Neil or Lucius J. Henderson.
 Cameramen employed by the company during this era included Blair Smith, Carl Louis Gregory, and Alfred H. Moses, Jr. though none are specifically credited.
 The role of the cameraman was uncredited in 1910 productions.
 According to Bowers the cast credits are unknown, but many Thanhouser productions are fragmentary.
 Though a production still shows William Russell in the film.
 In late 1910, the Thanhouser company released a list of the important personalities in their films.
 The list includes G.W.
 Abbe, Justus D. Barnes, Frank H. Crane, Irene Crane, Marie Eline, Violet Heming, Martin J. Faust, Thomas Fortune, George Middleton, Grace Moore, John W. Noble, Anna Rosemond, Mrs. George Walters.

 The film was given the production code number 191 and had a code word of "Mum".
 A catalog listed the film's length at 995 feet.
 The film's expected run-time was fifteen minutes and was billed by the Thanhouser Company as having many novelties and being of a comedic nature.
 It was released on March 7, 1911, and listed as a drama by the Moving Picture World.
 It was distributed by the Motion Picture Distributing and Sales Company.
 The production came during a time of renewed interest in Egyptology in which Pathé and Urban Films would release their own films titled The Mummy.
-This would be followed by Essanay Studios in 1912 with the release of When Soul Meets Soul and Gaumont Film Company's The Vengeance of Egypt.
+This would be followed by Essanay Studios in 1912 with the release of When Soul Meets Soul and Gaumont's The Vengeance of Egypt.
 The film had a unique special effect in which the bodies of the cast dissolve and take an aerial flight to Egypt at the end of the film.